-First, we conduct the first session with the parents alone.
+We conduct the first session with parents alone.
 The purpose of this meeting is for us to listen to you thoughtfully in order to fully understand your concerns.
 We will ask questions regarding development, family, medical history and if appropriate, academic functioning.
-Our goal is to understand what the problems are, how they have been handled in past, and what you expect to achieve in order to successfully move forward.
+We try to understand what the problems are, how they have been handled in past, and what you expect to achieve in order to successfully move forward.
+Our goal is to uncover the underlying causes of your child’s difficulty.
 This is an important first step for you as a parent to gain trust in our ability to help.

 The second session will be conducted with your child and geared to his or her level of development.
 The focus will be on interactions with your child.
-Depending on the age of the child, the parent may or may not be present in the room.
-We will provide a comfortable and at ease environment for your child to express his/her difficulty so we can gain a deeper understanding.
+Depending on the age of the child, the parent may or may not be present in the room (see special considerations below).
+We will provide a comfortable environment for your child to express his/her difficulty so we can gain a deeper understanding of the issues.
 This is the time when trust between your child and the treatment provider is established.

 Once the assessment is completed and treatment starts

 Due to age differences and developmental course, treatment with adolescents usually takes a different course.
-For more information on this area of treatment please refer to Adolescents.
+Learn more about our work with adolescents.